aymanebarka/Weather-Dashing/README.md

 Run `bundle install`

 ## Usage
+To use the OpenweatherMap API, you need to obtain an API key.
+Sign up [here](https://home.openweathermap.org/users/sign_up).

 To install this widget into you dashboard, add files weather.html, weather.scss and weather.coffee in widgets/weather/ and weather.rb in jobs/